kyle-c-simmons/kyle-c-simmons.github.io/_posts/2019-20-04-htb-granny.markdown

 author: Kyle Simmons
 categories: [htb]
 ---
-HackTheBox: Granny is an easy Windows machine to get into with several vulnerabilities that can be exploited to get in.
+HackTheBox: Granny was another easy machine to get into, Privilege escalation was problematic but it was a good lesson on how to deal with broken exploits.

 <h2>1.1 Enumeration</h2>
 I first started by doing a port scan of Granny.